mihika0916/BudgetGlobal/brainstorming.md

 - scope is clearly defined and can start with basic task management features
 - Could add complexity through gamification and customization options in the future
 - Could also add progress sharing with friends via social media

+APP EVALUATION CRITERIA - Finance Tracker

+Mobile:
+- Would incorporate local storage for quicker/offline access of finances
+- Could incorporate push notifications for reaching budget/completion of a week
+- could incorporate iOS widgets for better visibility on device

+Story:
+- App would allow for convinient tracking of daily expenses and budget
+- it is relevant to college students like my peers trying to manage their expenses in a simple/uncomplicated way
+- appeals to anyone looking to build a habit of maintaining a budget and keeping track of their expenses

+Market:
+- Targets a wide range of users of all ages
+- market is saturated with finance-tracking apps
+- clearly defined globally dispersed user base

+Habit:
+- users would open and interact with such an app daily to log expenses as they occur, check budgets regularly to stay within limits
+- app encourages active participation, as users need to input their spending and earnings data

+Scope:
+-  scope of this app is well-defined with clear functionality aimed at managing personal finances
+-  technical challenges might include implementing secure and accurate currency conversion APIs, user data privacy, and seamless synchronization
+-  additional features like predictive analytics or customization options are planned as future enhancements.